keygen-sh/keygen-relay/SPEC.md

 implement a leasing model in an offline or air-gapped environment.

-Alongide license files, Relay will also store license keys, which will be distributed along side license files for decryption purposes.
+Alongide license files, Relay will also store license keys, which will be distributed alongside license files for decryption purposes.

 License uniqueness will be asserted by license ID.
 The ID will be obtained by decrypting the license file when adding it to the pool.
 This asserts that new